 Example 1 - Billy is a single, elderly resident of Illinois who requires long-term Medicaid care in his home.
 The asset limit is set at $2,000, and he has a total of $10,000 in liquid assets, meaning assets that can be converted into cash.
 This puts him at $8,000 over the Medicaid asset limit for IL, which means he must spend the excess $8,000 in order to qualify for Medicaid.
 He buys a new pair of hearing aids for $3,000, fixes the leaks in his roof for $2,500, and uses the remaining $2,500 to pay off credit card debt.
 Therefore, he has “spent-down” the excess $8,000 in assets and is eligible for Medicaid.

-Example 2 - Michael and his spouse, Joann, are both in their 80’s and are in poor health, with Michael requiring Medicaid nursing home care.
-Living in South Carolina, the asset limit for a married couple with both spouses applying for Medicaid is $3,000.
-As a couple, they have $50,000 in countable assets.
+Example 2 - Michael and his spouse, Joann, are both in their 80’s and are in poor health, with Michael soon requiring Medicaid nursing home care.
+Living in South Carolina, the asset limit for a married couple with both spouses applying for long term care Medicaid is $4,000.
+As a couple, they have $46,000 in countable assets.
 In this case, $47,000 must be “spent down” in order for them to be eligible for Medicaid services.
 Joann’s health is better than Michael’s, and with assistance, she can continue to live in the home.
 The couple has an adult child who is willing to care for Joann at home, so a caregiver agreement is drawn up for just under 16 months at $2,960 / month. ($18.50 / hour, 8 hours day, 5 days / week.)
 In this case, monthly wages are paid to the adult child and the excess assets are spent-down in a Medicaid-acceptable fashion, and the couple will become Medicaid eligible.